sensu/sensu-docs-legacy/0.10/faq.md

 ## What is safe mode and how can I determine if it is enabled?

-...
+In safe mode a client will not run a check published by a server unless that check is also defined on the client.

 ## According to  http://java.dzone.com/articles/getting-started-sensu, the conf.d/check_cron.json needs to exist on both, the server and the client, why?

-It no longer needs to, that information is outdated.
+It no longer needs to.
+That information is outdated.

 ## Can someone tell me exactly what silencing an event is supposed to do?
+Maybe
-Maybe I just incorrectly thought it prevented handlers from processing new occurrences of the event.
+I just incorrectly thought it prevented handlers from processing new occurrences of the event.

 Handlers are always executed, and the handler is expected to check the `/stashes` under the Sensu API for silence entries.